aqiu384/p5r-walkthrough/src/walkthrough.md

 ---
 #### Tue 7/12
 ##### Class
-* Question: "Thief."
+* Question: "Thievery."
 (Knowledge +2)
 ##### Daytime
 * Investigate Shujin gates (Request "One Who Bullies Bullies" unlocked)
 * Emperor Rank 3
 ##### Evening
-* Crossword (Knowledge +2)
+* Crossword: "Vacation" (Knowledge +2)
-* Fortune Rank 2 (Do not need matching arcana)
+* Fortune Rank 2 (Do not need matching arcana, expect 1 less note)

 ---
 #### Wed 7/13
 ##### All Day
-* Exams: "64 degrees.", "Zhuge Liang.", "Head.", and "Substitute."
+* Exams: "64 degrees.", "Zhuge Liang.", "Barbarians' heads.", and "To offer them instead of heads."

 ---
 #### Thu 7/14
 ##### All Day
-* Exams: "King crab, Hermit crabs." and "Disrupted the economy."
+* Exams: "Red King Crab, (Paralithodes)." and "It caused confusion in the economy."

 ---
 #### Fri 7/15
 ##### All Day
-* Exams: "Raining cats and dogs." and "Demon Innards."
+* Exams: "Raining cats and dogs." and "Demon Guts."

 ---
 #### Sat 7/16